 New Default Wallpaper

 In each release of GNOME, we get a new default wallpaper with day, night variants for Adwaita.
-A new wallpaper and its variants expected as well in GNOME 42.
-This is how it looks as of now (may change in final release).
+New wallpaper and its variants are expected as well in GNOME 42.
+This is how it looks as of now (may change in the final release).
 Via source.

-So, above items are mostly the visible changes.
-But there are huge list of bug fixes, performance improvements, code cleanups and Wayland updates landing in GNOME Shell and Mutter plus in the code applications.
-They are definitely making up to be a well optimized and bug free GNOME desktop.
+So, the above items are the most visible changes.
+But there are a huge list of bug fixes, performance improvements, code cleanups and Wayland updates landing in GNOME Shell and Mutter plus in the code applications.
+They are definitely making up to be a well-optimized and bug-free GNOME desktop.

 Sample Commands to setup GNOME Nightly

 flatpak remote-ls --app gnome-nightly

 - Install a nightly app (example Adwaita Demo) from above list

 - Run a nightly app (example TextEditor)

 flatpak run org.gnome.Adwaita1.Demo//master